roliveira81/CI-MS4-T4H-Portal/README.md

 ### Structure

-The structure is a mix of a single page application, to ease of navigation to each content section hinting for quick impact and a multiple page application to provides a progressive step while purchase process, making it easier.
+The structure is a mix of a single page application, easing the navigation to each content with section hinting for quick impact, and a multiple page application with progressive steps along the purchase process, making it easier.

 #### Interaction Design and Architecture

-A template with a full-width content area to layout the texts, images, and photos aiming straightforward navigation supported by Django apps built using bootstrap 5 Html elements
+A template with a full-width content area to layout texts, images and photos aiming straightforward navigation supported by Django apps built using bootstrap 5 Html elements
-All the content is organized accordingly the main menu at the top presenting the sections sequence and clearly for the user.
+All the content is organized according to the main menu at the top, clearly presenting the user the sections sequence.

 #### Databases